SaaS & developers

 1. Visitor scans booth QR code

-4. A generic HTTP destination sends the same event into the CRM pipeline
+4. Generic HTTP destination sends the same event to CRM pipeline

 Result